Why is Capitalism Better?

 In fact, capitalism is the only economic system that has provided relative luxury and comfort to all levels of society, from high to low.
 Claims that capitalism tramples on the poor are crude Marxist class warfare arguments that either A) demonstrate ignorance or B) support cynical efforts to obtain votes or justify Big Government.

 Let’s talk about some evidence.
 The Fraser Institute study mentioned above shows that the incomes of poor people are much higher in the freest countries than in the least-free countries.
 Fraser compares incomes of the poorest 10 percent of the population in the most-free quartile (one-fourth) of countries to the poorest 10 percent in the least-free quartile of countries.
-The result: incomes for the very poor were SIX TIMES higher in the freest countries than they were in the least-free.
+The result: incomes for the very poor were TEN TIMES higher in the freest countries than they were in the least-free.
 Clearly, economic freedom also produces better results for the poor.

 Furthermore, it is an observable reality that all of our lives have been enriched and our daily struggles reduced by innovations like central heating and air conditioning, automobiles, antibiotics, televisions, dishwashers, automatic washers and dryers, computers, cellphones, DVD players, and so on.
 Yes, many poor Americans enjoy these things, as reported by the U.S. Census Bureau.